 The SAFETEA-LU and the subsequent Moving Ahead for Progress in the 21st Century Act (MAP-21) and the Fixing America's Surface Transportation Act (FAST Act) mandate that Transportation Management Areas (TMAs), urban areas with a population over 200,000, "shall address congestion management through a process that provides for effective management and operation, based on a cooperatively developed and implemented metropolitan-wide strategy, of new and existing transportation facilities ... through the use of travel demand reduction and operational management strategies."
 It is further required that federal funds may not be programmed in a carbon monoxide and/or ozone non-attainment TMA for any highway project that will result in a significant increase in single-occupant-vehicle (SOV) capacity unless the project is based on an approved CMP.
-Fresno

-County is designated as a non-attainment TMA for ozone and was so designated for carbon monoxide, but the Fresno Urbanized Area was reclassified as attainment for carbon monoxide effective on June 1, 1998.
-However, because of the ozone non-attainment status, Fresno COG is required to comply with such requirements.
+Fresno County is designated as a non-attainment TMA for ozone and was designated for carbon monoxide, but the Fresno Urbanized Area was reclassified as attainment status, Fresno COG is required to comply with such requirements.